DemocraciaEnRed/website/src/jobs/full-stack-developer-en.md

 - Relevant experience developing mid or large size applications on a team.
 - Ability to set goals for projects and putting them on issues.
-- Strong experience with JavaScript.
+- Strong experience with JavaScript (Back or Front).
 - Strong experience with HTML and CSS, with a keen eye for details on implementations.

 ## Join us!